Wednesday, January 3, 2024

 Later

-I entertained Jaci and her punk friend, Sally at Broadway Charlies.
-I drank hard and missed a rendezvoused with Fran.
+I entertained Ro and her friend, Sally at Broadway Charlies.
+I drank hard and missed a rendezvous with Fran.
 I called and said I couldn't make it to Brooklyn.

 "Why can't you meet me?"

 "I have errands to run."
-I hoped she wouldn't ask any questions and she didn't, although we made plans to meet tomorrow.
+I hoped she wouldn't ask any questions and she didn't.
+We made plans to meet tomorrow.
 I warned that I wouldn't wake up before noon.
 She said, "Why do you treat me like I'm nothing?"

 "I don't know."